Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 67- Re-Ranker.
 It checks if a document contains answer for the asked question.
 Instead of turning the question and the documents into separate number and then comparing.
 Weak point :
   It can be extremely slow as the model has to read the question and the document together from start to finish.

+*Day 68- Text Evaluation.  ( This was a tough concept for me to learn )
+So it is just a scoring tool in two parts, one is BLEU that checks if the AI generated words are in the human/inputted answer and the other is ROUGE it checks if the AI words include all the human answer or not.
+Weak point :
+  Both metrics only count matching words, so they miss synonyms and meaning.